Higher education in the United States: Institutional donors and endowments

-At the other extreme, the HBCU Fayetteville State University, has an endowment of $22 million.

 Private philanthropy can be controversial.
 At the University of Maryland, Northrop Grumman has funded a cybersecurity concentration, designs the curriculum in cybersecurity, provides computers and pays some cost of a new dorm.
 At Ohio State, IBM partnered to teach big data analytics.
 Murray State University's engineering program was supported by computer companies.
 The College of Nanoscale Science and Engineering at State University of New York in Albany, received billions of dollars in private sector investment.

 Student costs and funding

 In 2016, average estimated annual student costs (excluding books) were $16,757 at public institutions, $43,065 at private nonprofit institutions, and $23,776 at private for-profit institutions.
 Between 2006 and 2016, prices at public colleges and universities rose 34 percent above inflation, and prices at private nonprofit institutions rose 26 percent above inflation.
+According to the American Association of State Colleges and Universities at public universities, "the percentage of educational revenues supported by tuition, measured in constant dollars, has risen from 23 percent in 1987 to 47 percent in 2012".

 Students receive scholarships, student loans, or grants to offset costs out-of-pocket.
 Several states offer scholarships that allow students to attend free of tuition or at lower cost, for example the HOPE Scholarship in Georgia and the Bright Futures Scholarship Program in Florida.
 Some private colleges and universities offer full need-based financial aid, so that admitted students only have to pay as much as their families can afford (based on the university's assessment of their income).
 In most cases, the barrier of entry for students who require financial aid is set higher, a practice called need-aware admissions.
 Universities with exceptionally large endowments may combine need-based financial aid with need-blind admission, in which students who require financial aid have equal chances to those who do not.

 Financial assistance comes in two major forms: grant programs and loan programs.
 Grant programs consist of money the student receives to pay for higher education that does not need to be paid back; loan programs consist of money the student receives to pay for school that must be paid back.
 Public higher education institutions (which are partially funded through state government appropriation) and private higher education institutions (which are funded exclusively through tuition and private donations) offer grant and loan financial assistance programs.
 Grants to attend public schools are distributed through federal and state governments, and through the schools themselves; grants to attend private schools are distributed through the school itself (independent organizations, such as charities or corporations also offer grants that can be applied to both public and private higher education institutions).
 Loans can be obtained publicly through government sponsored loan programs or privately through independent lending institutions.

 Financial aid at US institutions has shifted from needs based to merit based, leaving many low-income students with more debt and fewer opportunities.